At Home Base, football and music acts at the catalyst to getting people off the streets and committed to a brighter future

 Many of the people who join Home Base have suffered from alcohol or substance abuse, mental illness or other hardships which have left them without a home to live in or a family to support them.

 The staff and volunteers are in constant communication with the homeless participants helping them in their job searches, legal issues, rehabilitation processes, and general reintegration into society.
 The support of Home Base gives them the impetus to get off the streets and move towards employment and self-sufficiency.

-The organisation runs a variety of projects including adult men football teams, a team for at-risk youth, a women's choir, the street locker project and the street medicine programme.
+The organisation runs a variety of projects including adult men football teams, a team for at-risk youth, a women's choir and the street locker project.